k-dinesh/GettingandCleaningDataProject/CodeBook.md

 </B>

 All the above variables hold mean value of the corresponding variables from "X_test.txt" and "X_train.txt" files.
 It contains average of each variable for each activity for each subject.
-They contain both negative and positive numerical values with eight decimal places.
+They contain both negative and positive numerical values.